 How can tell you locals from our readers?

-Bostonians wince at the mere mention of Quincy Market (it’s a tourist trap akin to Leicester Square in London) and avoid it all costs whereas visitors flock there in their droves!
+Bostonians wince at the mere mention of Quincy Market (it’s a tourist trap akin to Leicester Square in London) and avoid at all costs whereas visitors flock there in their droves!

 If you’re visiting during the hot summer months, chances are you’ll be craving a cold ice cream.
 Enter JP Licks: these guys have stores all around town dedicated solely to the consumption of the creamy concoction.

-For something more savoury make for Mike’s Pastry on Hanover Street, Figs Pizza on Charles Street or Darwin’s Sandwich shop on Mount Auburn Street.
+For something more savory make for Mike’s Pastry on Hanover Street, Figs Pizza on Charles Street or Darwin’s Sandwich shop on Mount Auburn Street.
 And of course, you can’t leave Boston without visiting a burger bar.
-The best burgers in Boston are those served up at Mr Bartley’s Burger Cottage in buzzing Harvard Square.
-Wash down your burger and onion rings with traditional Boston lime rickey (club soda, lime and raspberry cordial).
+The best burgers in Boston are those served up at Mr. Bartley’s Burger Cottage in buzzing Harvard Square.
+Wash down your burger and onion rings with traditional Boston lime rickey (club soda, lime, and raspberry cordial).

 Elsewhere Oak (245 Newbury Street) stocks a great selection of quirky gifts and kitsch, handmade clothing.